everypinio/hardpy/docs/examples/dialog_box.md

 )
 ```
 **User Output:**
-A dialog box with the title "Example of entering a number"б the text "Enter the number 123 and press the Confirm button", тгьиук input field and "Confirm" button.
+A dialog box with the title "Example of entering a number", the text "Enter the number 123 and press the Confirm button", number input field and "Confirm" button.
 The user needs to enter "123" and press the "Confirm" button.